IllinoisWCS/wcs-wiki/README.md

-# wcs-wiki
+# Women in Computer Science Wiki
-The official Women in Computer Science at the Univeristy of Illinois at Urbana-Champaign wiki
+The official Women in Computer Science at the University of Illinois at Urbana-Champaign wiki